-(1) Social work shall be provided by one of the following who is either an independent provider or the employee of an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services:
+(1) Social work shall be provided by one of the following persons who is either an independent provider or the employee of an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid:

 (3) Social work shall not be provided to an individual by his or her family member.